 One of the hardest aspects of purchasing a home is being able to finance it.
 Many lenders require the homeowner to make a 10 to 20 percent down payment.

 Some lenders offer lower down payments, some as low as 5 percent or even 3.5 percent if it is an FHA-insured loan.
-But with FHA-insured loans, the homeowner has to pay a mortgage insurance that will last however long the loan lasts, causing your monthly payments to increase.
+But with FHA-insured loans, the homeowner has to pay mortgage insurance that will last however long the loan lasts, causing your monthly payments to increase.

 A lender will provide you with information on your personal loan options.
 They study your credit, past employment, assets, and your current and past debt-to-income ratio.
-Lenders are evaluating whether or not you will be responsible in paying your loans.
+Lenders are evaluating whether or not you will be responsible for paying your loans.
 Before meeting with a lender, it is important to know the advantages and disadvantages of the different payments available.

 A 20 percent down payment is a lender’s favorite.
 The soon to be homeowner is investing a large sum of money, increasing the probability that they will be responsible for making their payments.
 With a decreased amount of risk for the lender, private mortgage insurance (which insures the lender in the chance that the homeowner fails to pay the loan) is not required.
 At 20 percent, the interest rate is lower, and the monthly payments are smaller.
 However, the disadvantage of making a large down payment is that it takes a considerable amount of money away from other investments and costs.
 In Tacoma, with the average sale price at $375,997, the homeowner will need to make a down payment of $75,199.